-order to assess variations in thickness or density that represent cracks or other internal imperfections.
-The test object is placed between the radiation source and a detector – either film or a digital detector.
-The image on the detector, which can show the internal features of the test object.
+Radiography is one of the oldest and most widely used methods of non-destructive testing.
+Radiography uses radiation energy to penetrate solid objects in order to assess variations in thickness or density, and for instance to detect cracks or other internal imperfections.
+The test object is placed between the radiation source and a digital detector.
+The image on the detector show the internal features of the test object.

 Computerized Tomography (CT) improves upon conventional 2D radiography by producing 3D cross-sectional images of an object from flat x-ray images.
 In a CT system, the test component is placed upon a turntable stage that is between the radiation source and an imaging system.
-The turntable and the imaging system are connected to a computer.
-The sample is rotated during the examination, and the digital detector registers hundreds of individual cross-sectional x-ray images from all angles, and the computer reconstructs the inner-structural image processing the data into a complete 3D representation.
-The characteristics of the internal structure of an object including dimensions, shape, defects, and density are readily available from CT images.
+The sample is rotated during the examination, and the digital detector registers thousands of individual 2D x-ray images from all angles.
+An algorithm reconstructs the inner-structural image processing the data into a complete 3D representation.
+The characteristics of the internal structure of an object including dimensions, shape, defects, and density are readily available from the whole volume obtained.